 You do not have to purchase texts for this unit but as busy students who are also involved in midwifery practice, you may find it most useful to do so.
 Texts recommended for other units in the Midwifery Re-Entry course are also suitable for this unit.

 Work placement, internships or practicums

 There are variations of course between women and between experiences, so each ‘continuity experience' will be slightly different.
-For the purposes of this semester's requirements, it is very important that the student, under direct supervision, is the lead carer for each woman, while ever that is appropriate for the woman.
+For the purposes of this semester's requirements, it is very important that the student, under direct supervision, shares the lead carer role for each woman, whileever that is appropriate for the woman.

 Midwifery is a complex course because of both the theory and practice requirements, so please do not remain quiet if you are worried.
-The Unit Convenor, Rebekah Bowman, and the Course Convenor, Sally Muggleton, are here to help you.
+The Unit Convenor, Course Convenor, are Midwifery Team are here to help you.
 We want you to become useful and connected midwives by learning in a supported environment, so please let us know if you feel quite challenged.
 Most things can be sorted out quickly and easily if we know.
 We will also help with more complex issues.